aspose-words/Aspose.Words-Documentation/jasperreports/release-notes/release-notes-2015/aspose-words-for-jasperreports-2-3-0-release-notes/_index.md

 Please welcome a new release of Aspose.Words for JasperReports.

-Starting from release 1.9.0 there are many versions of jar library (necessary for better support of older versions of JasperReports):
+Starting from release 1.9.0 there are multiple versions of jar library (necessary for better support of older versions of JasperReports):

 - for JasperReports 5.6.0 ...
 6.0.1 (aspose.words.jasperreports-6.0.1.jar)
 - for JasperReports 4.7.0 ...
 5.5.0 (aspose.words.jasperreports-5.5.0.jar)